galtzo-floss/floss_funding/README.md

 The website that will generate activation keys for your gems is coming soon @ [floss-funding.dev](https://floss-funding.dev).
 FLOSS Funding relies on empathy, respect, honor, and annoyance of the most extreme mildness.
 It doesn't accept payments for activation keys, and trusts you to go and sponsor or donate to your favorite open source projects before getting their "activation key".

 What does an _activation key_ do?
-It silences the nags, and "activates" your peace of mind.
+It silences the nags for a library, and "activates" your peace of mind.
 It rewards you with a gold star sticker (⭐️) for each project you fund when your process exits.
 That's it.

 The project *does not affect* licensing of projects.
 It is purely a tool to help library maintainers earn money from their open source work.